 To overcome this, we use Contextual Multi-Armed Bandits (CMAB), an online learning approach that balances exploitation and exploration using real-time contextual signals.
 While our Python prototype in Part 1 validated the concept, it was not built for scale.

-We then evolved it into a production-ready event-driven architecture: Kafka streams feedback events, Flink handles distributed stateful training, and Redis serves precomputed parameters for low-latency inference.
+We then evolved it into a production-ready event-driven architecture: Kafka streams feedback events, Flink handles distributed stateful training, and Valkey serves precomputed parameters for low-latency inference.
 This design enables horizontal scalability and real-time adaptation to user behavior.